zagara2/TrainScheduleHW/README.md

 ![Homepage](/assets/images/trainschedule.JPG)

+(The background image is designed somewhat differently for mobile, but negligibly so.)

 ## Future Plans for Improvement

 * Try adding update and remove buttons for each train.
 Let the user edit the row's elements-- allow them to change a train's Name, Destination and Arrival Time (and then, by relation, minutes to arrival).

 * Do a little cleaning, i.e., go back into my Firebase database and remove the lazily-named trains put there for testing purposes.